 The next time you do arm exercises such as curls or raises, try reversing your palms.
 The simple tweak will target your muscles from a different angle, prompting new results.
-To get toned arms in record time, add these three moves to your workout routine.
+To get toned arms in record time, try this 10-minute routine.

 Quick Fix #3: Stand Up Before You Touch the Toilet Handle